imteekay/machine-learning-research/a-unified-theory-of-ml-ai.md

 ### Handling Missing Data

 - Dropping columns with missing values or adding values by infering from the dataset or using default values for a given feature
+- Dropping the rows that have the missing value for a given feature
-- Use `SimpleImputer` to fill missing values with the mean
+- Use `SimpleImputer` to fill missing values with the mean (mean, median, or mode)
 - **Insight**: understand the data so you can reason what's the best decision — using the mean value, 0 or dropping the column

 ### Data Cleaning